luhurfatah/gke-cicd/README.md

 ## Service Setup

-We've set up two services to handle the deployments:
+I've set up two services to handle the deployments:
 - golang-service
 - nodejs-service

-We've also configured the ingress to route requests based on the host.
+I've also configured the ingress to route requests based on the host.

 ### GKE Configuration

-For our Google Kubernetes Engine (GKE) setup, we're using Global Load Balancing (GLB) with Network Endpoint Groups (NEG) as the backend.
-We've also configured a static IP address (35.201.64.31) for the frontend.
+For my Google Kubernetes Engine (GKE) setup, I'm using Global Load Balancing (GLB) with Network Endpoint Groups (NEG) as the backend.
+I've also configured a static IP address (35.201.64.31) for the frontend.

 ## Health Check Adjustment

 Now, here's the tricky part.
-GLB automatically creates a health check to see if our pods are ready.
-However, our app doesn't have a route for the `/` path, which causes an issue.
-To fix it, we manually changed the health check to request `/healthz` instead of `/`, ensuring that our pods are marked as ready.
+GLB automatically creates a health check to see if my pods are ready.
+However, my app doesn't have a route for the `/` path, which causes an issue.
+To fix it, I manually changed the health check to request `/healthz` instead of `/`, ensuring that my pods are marked as ready.

 <details>
 <summary><strong>Ingress Status</strong></summary>